- Slim, comfortable design

 Fitbit is now offering ways to help you enjoy that more restful sleep, pointing you in the direction of meditating or doing some deep breathing exercises, which can you access from the device and the app.
 It's making all of the features at your disposal feel much more connected.

 As we said, there's nothing groundbreaking here, but the Luxe does deliver those great tracking basics in a software package that makes it far more enjoyable to interact with than its other fitness trackers.
-The smartwatch software influence makes a big difference here as far as making the Luxe a solid device to track steps, sleep and give you a nudge to keep moving during the day.
+The smartwatch software influence makes a big difference here as far as making the Luxe a solid device to track steps, and sleep and give you a nudge to keep moving during the day.

 - SpO2 monitoring